tewhatuora/api-standards/docs/api-security/04-SecurityControls.md

 - The use and issuance of Access Tokens **MUST** be monitored

 - Monitoring the Oauth flow **SHOULD** be performed for suspicious activity and regularly auditing logs can help detect and prevent potential security breaches.
-This includes monitoring for anomalous requests, access attempts to unauthorized resources, and unusual client behavior.
+This includes monitoring for anomalous requests, access attempts to unauthorised resources, and unusual client behavior.

 - Traditional logging, alerting and incident management practices also apply to APIs, along with additional considerations that **SHOULD** be applied: